langheran/minimal/README.md

 ## Usual errors

 1. `unresolved externals` signature between header and source files does not match or `extern` variable in the header file no set in the source file.

+## Useful questions

+1. Why there is not a single vscode extension to save or group breakpoints?